IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 ![Dependabot](https://api.dependabot.com/badges/status?host=github&repo=IeuanWalker/Xamarin.Forms.Breadcrumb)

+> Breaking changes in version 2.1.0, please see [release notes](https://github.com/IeuanWalker/Xamarin.Forms.CustomSwitch/releases/tag/2.1.0) for more details.

 This is a switch/ toggle control that would allow you to create any style switch you'd like. <br>
 This component is built on top/ from this great libary - https://github.com/Phenek/Global.InputForms.
 Fixes a few issues, adds more options for styling and added vibration option accessibility.